 We are currently receiving applications for this position, which will remain open until filled.
+We expect to begin reviewing applications and scheduling interviews on October 1, 2021.
 MBARI offers a competitive compensation and benefits package consistent with peer positions at other non-profit and academic institutions.

-MBARI is an equal opportunity and affirmative action employer.
+MBARI is a non-profit, private oceanographic research institute, and an equal opportunity and affirmative action employer.
 MBARI considers all applicants for employment without regard to race, color, religion, sex, national origin, age, disability, or covered veteran status in accordance with applicable federal, state, and local laws.